Detection and Mitigation of Byzantine Attacks in Distributed Training: Related Work and Summary of Contributions

-One of the most popular robust aggregation techniques is known as \emph{mean-around-median} or \emph{trimmed mean} \cite{cong_generalized_sgd, ramchandran_optimal_rates, bulyan}.
-It handles each dimension of the gradient separately and returns the average of a subset of the values that are closest to the median. \emph{Auror} \cite{auror} is a variant of trimmed mean that partitions the values of each dimension into two clusters using \emph{k-means} and discards the smaller cluster if the distance between the two exceeds a threshold; the values of the larger cluster are then averaged. \emph{signSGD} in \cite{SIGNSGD} transmits only the sign of the gradient vectors from the workers to the PS and exploits majority voting to decide the overall update; this practice improves communication time and denies any individual worker too much effect on the update.
+One of the most popular robust aggregation techniques is known as \emph{mean-around-median} or \emph{trimmed mean} \cite{cong_generalized_sgd, ramchandran_optimal_rates}.
+It handles each dimension of the gradient separately and returns the average of a subset of the values that are closest to the median. \emph{Auror} \cite{auror} is a variant of trimmed mean which partitions the values of each dimension into two clusters using \emph{k-means} and discards the smaller cluster if the distance between the two exceeds a threshold; the values of the larger cluster are then averaged. \emph{signSGD} in \cite{SIGNSGD} transmits only the sign of the gradient vectors from the workers to the PS and exploits majority voting to decide the overall update; this practice reduces the communication time and denies any individual worker too much effect on the update.

 \emph{Krum} in \cite{blanchard_krum} chooses a single honest worker for the next model update, discarding the data from the rest of them.
 The chosen gradient is the one closest to its $k\in\mathbb{N}$ nearest neighbors.
 In later work \cite{bulyan}, the authors recognized that Krum may converge to an \emph{ineffectual} model in the landscape of non-convex high dimensional problems, such as in neural networks.
 They showed that a large adversarial change to a single parameter with a minor impact on the $L^p$ norm can make the model ineffective.
-The same work presents an alternative defense called \emph{Bulyan} to oppose such attacks.
+In the same work, they present an alternative defense called \emph{Bulyan} to oppose such attacks.
 The algorithm works in two stages.
 In the first part, a \emph{selection set} of potentially benign values is iteratively constructed.
-In the second part, a variant of the trimmed mean is applied to the selection set.
+In the second part, a variant of trimmed mean is applied to the selection set.
 Nevertheless, if $K$ machines are used, Bulyan is designed to defend only up to $(K-3)/4$ fraction of corrupted workers.
-Similarly, the method of \cite{yudong_lilisu} is based on the \emph{geometric median of means}.

 Another category of defenses is based on \emph{redundancy} and seeks resilience to Byzantines by replicating the gradient computations such that each of them is processed by more than one machine \cite{lagrange_cdc, detox, draco, data_encoding}.
 Even though this approach requires more computation load, it comes with stronger guarantees of correcting the erroneous gradients.
 Existing redundancy-based techniques are sometimes combined with robust aggregation \cite{detox}.
 The main drawback of recent work in this category is that the training can be easily disrupted by a powerful, omniscient adversary that has full control of a subset of the nodes and can mount judicious attacks \cite{byzshield}.